 To choose between an evolutionary and a revolutionary approach, start by thoroughly investigating your operations to see which path is the most appropriate.
 The following aspects should be considered throughout the evaluation process:

-- Workload: To assess the value, importance, and locations for IT modernisation, audit applications, and software.
-Assessing productivity holistically in the organisation’s long-term competitive strategy is important.
+- Workload: To assess the value, importance, and locations for IT modernization, audit applications, and software.
+Assessing productivity holistically in the organization’s long-term competitive strategy is important.

 - Architecture: Examine your existing system’s components, performance, and return on investment to determine where new technologies may provide improved results.

 - Financial: Examine your expenditures to see where you might save money and how you can make the most of what you have right now while also preparing for what’s next.

 - Risk: Consider the ramifications of transitioning to a new platform and any unforeseen consequences for business processes and organisational culture against the goals of your legacy system modernisation project.
 Consider the hidden expenses of maintaining the existing system and maintenance of outdated systems with limited manpower.

 - Operations: Determine which new skill sets, training, and procedures must be considered when calculating modernisation expenditures and schedules.